ds-muzalevskiy/graph-invariants-leukemia-detection/README.md

 ## Image Classification of Leukemic Cells Using Invariants of Triangle-Free Graphs as Synthetic Features
 ### Dmitry Muzalevskiy and Ivan Torshin.

-This repo contains of 4 parts that represent every part of the modelling process:
+This repo consists of 4 parts that represent every part of the modelling process:

 * **data_augmentation**
 * **invariants_generation**